2021 North Indian Ocean cyclone season: Cyclonic Storm Gulab

 On September 24, the JTWC noted a cyclone which was producing tropical storm-force winds located over the east-central Bay of Bengal, 211 nmi south of Chittagong, Bangladesh, designating the system as 03B.
 The IMD noted the system as a low pressure area at 03:00 UTC (08:30 IST); the system formed from a cyclonic circulation which persisted over the Gulf of Martaban.
 It was later upgraded to a well-marked low-pressure area at 11:00 UTC (16:30 IST), as it developed a cyclonic vortex at 06:00 UTC (11:30 IST).
 At 15:00 UTC (20:30 IST), the IMD upgraded it to a Depression, as the convection had further organized and the clouds were moving in a curved manner.
 Favorable conditions such as moderate to high sea-surface temperatures, the Madden–Julian oscillation being favorable for tropical cyclone development, and low vertical wind shear allowed intensification.
 By 03:00 UTC the next day, the system was upgraded to a Deep Depression, as the cloud further organized near the center.
 There were also the presence of warm moist air over the center of the system.
-At 15:00 UTC (20:30 IST), the IMD upgraded it to a cyclonic storm as its convection had become better organized with a defined central dense overcast.
-The system was named Gulab, which was suggested by Pakistan.
-The name means rose in Urdu/Hindi.
-As it continued westward, the cloud bands of Cyclone Gulab had touched the coastal regions of northern Andhra Pradesh and southern Odisha, which indicated that it had started its landfall process at about 18:00 IST (12:30 UTC) on September 26.
+At 15:00 UTC (20:30 IST), the IMD upgraded it to a cyclonic storm named Gulab as its convection had become better organized with a defined central dense overcast.
+(Note: The name Gulab (Urdu: گلاب, [ɡʊlɑːb]) was contributed by Pakistan and means "rose" in Urdu.)
+As it continued westward, the cloud bands of Gulab had touched the coastal regions of northern Andhra Pradesh and southern Odisha, which indicated that it had started its landfall process at about 18:00 IST (12:30 UTC) on September 26.
 By 17:00 UTC (10:30 IST), it had crossed 20 km north of Kalingapatnam.
 At 21:00 UTC (02:30 IST), the JTWC had issued its final warning prior to landfall.
 Three hours later, the IMD downgraded it to a deep depression, as it had lost its energy after travelling over rough Indian terrain.
 It further weakened into a depression by 20:00 IST (14:30 UTC) as it entered the state of Telangana.
 It maintained its intensity as it travelled westwards until at 14:00 IST (08:30 UTC), when it weakened into a well-marked low pressure area over west Vidarbha.
 The remnant of Gulab later became Cyclone Shaheen over the Arabian Sea.